 "At GRAFF's discretion, we require any and all products to be returned to GRAFF for evaluation for any claims and/or defects."

-In case that is not already perfectly clear, the warranty provides a few lines farther down that
+In case that is not already perfectly clear, the warranty provides, a few lines farther down, that:

 "GRAFF reserves the right to require any part deemed as defective to be returned to our US headquarters for inspection prior to replacement parts being issued."

-Both provisions say the same thing using different words.
+Both provisions say exactly the same thing.

-Let's try combining the two statements.
+Let's try combining the statements.

 "GRAFF, at its discretion, may require products or parts to be returned to GRAFF for inspection and evaluation."